grid reference TM 162 442Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 It's said to have operated as an inn during most of the 18th century and also for a period during the 19th (from about 1838 onwards).

 Although often said to have been associated with Cardinal Wolsey, it seems unlikely that this was in fact the case.
 However, a blue plaque on the wall notes that his parents were born in a (long-demolished) building across the road.
+Wolsey himself is believed to have been born in the Black Horse.

-Damaged in February 2013 when a car ploughed into the cornerpost.
+The building was damaged in February 2013 when a car ploughed into the cornerpost.
 Fortunately recent structural alterations meant that this post was no longer load-bearing.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)